 Things to consider packing when traveling with chronic or acute pain: the Carry-on

 - Place “pain management must-haves” in your carry-on or have them handy.

 - Include a printout of your exercise program for the duration of your trip.
 Wi-Fi and battery life are luxuries when traveling—don’t count on electronics.

-- Fill any prescriptions well in advance and have enough for the duration of your trip (plus three days’ extra supply in case of unforeseen delays).
-Always pack medications in your carry-on, and also consider bringing a record of your condition and a list of the medications you’re taking, just in case you need to show it for medical assistance or at TSA checkpoints.
+- Fill any prescriptions or pain medicine well in advance and have enough for the duration of your trip (plus three days’ extra supply in case of unforeseen delays).
+Always pack medications and pain relievers in your carry-on, and also consider bringing a record of your condition and a list of the medications you’re taking, just in case you need to show it for medical assistance or at TSA checkpoints.

-- Pack stick-on, disposable heating/cooling pads and a neck pillow in a handy location for long flights, train rides, or road trips.
+- Pack stick-on, disposable heating/cooling pads and a neck pillow in a handy location to respond to pain signals.